 Based on an induction loop transmitter (placed underground) and a receiver (moved about on the surface), working at a frequency of 3kHz, the system can fairly accurately relate underground positions to the surface by exploring for 'nulls' in the signal.

-The latest version known as 'the Wand' uses a computer ribbon-cable loop for the receiver aerial, which is moved about on the surface to detect the 'nulls'.
+The latest version uses a bicycle wheel wound with 500 turns of wire for the receiver aerial, which is moved about on the surface to detect the 'nulls'.

-Underground the transmitter (in the form of a sealed cylinder, with a wire-wound ferrite core inside) is hung from a light-weight tripod to ensure that it is vertical, then switched on.
-The operator on the surface can then start walking around to detect the signal - it is possible to detect it through several hundrend metres of rock.
+Underground 'the Wand' (the transmitter in the form of a sealed cylinder, with a wire-wound ferrite core inside) is hung from a light-weight tripod to ensure that it is vertical, then switched on.
+The operator on the surface can then start walking around to detect the signal - it is possible to detect it through several hundred metres of rock.

 The receiver and loop aerial in use on the surface